izaganami/Projet_Dev_ENSG/README.md

 pip install re
 pip install codecs
 ```
-Sample data are available in the DataBase/Data_Created folder.
-You can use them directly with kepler.gl.

-To create the data by yourself, open the file Main in the DataBase folder and run it.
-It creates the file "data_stud_200k" in the Data_Created folder.
+To create the data, open the file Main in the DataBase folder and run it.
+It creates the file "data_stud_200k".
 Then, run the Create_flow file, it will produce 4 files you can use with kepler.gl : "arc_200k.csv", "hexbin_200k.csv", "trip_etude_200k.csv" and "trip_travail_200k.csv"

 ## Deployment